Are you a student who is ready for more?

 Cristo Rey Scholarship F

 Two full-tuition scholarships awarded annually to high achieving students from a high school in the Cristo Rey Network.
-A separate application is required.
 Students must demonstrate leadership, commitment to service, and academic excellence.
+An early action application for admissions is preferred, and a separate application is due by February 15.
+Applicants are required to complete the FAFSA.

 Eagles Fly For Leukemia Scholarship F